dmorrill10/dmorrill10.github.io/cv.md

 ## Currently

 Ph.D. candidate at the [University of Alberta](https://www.ualberta.ca/) studying algorithmic game theory and reinforcement learning.
-Graduating in Fall 2021.
+Graduating in Winter 2022.
-Seeking a research scientist position or post-doctoral fellowship in Edmonton, Alberta, Canada, or remote.
+Seeking a research scientist position in Edmonton, Alberta, Canada.

 ## Education